 One great thing about managing social media pages is that it’s a job that is easily done remotely.
-Whether you simply want to work from the comfort of your home, or if you even want to run a business’s pages that is located across the country – you can accomplish it well!
+Whether you simply want to work from the comfort of your home (or even if you dream of having a job while lying on the beach!) you can do either of those well!

 Since you will essentially be the online “voice” for the company, you need to know both their goals and the culture very well.